 - is in a rural area

-- is used for charity or religious purposes
+- is used for charitable or religious purposes

 Find out more about non-domestic rates reliefs.